 Knee surgery allows the orthopaedic surgeon to view the inside of the joint on a screen.
 The orthopaedic surgeon can then investigate a problem with the knee and, if necessary, correct the issue using small instruments within the arthroscopy.

-Arthroscopy is used to diagnoses several knee problems, such as a torn meniscus or a misaligned patella (kneecap).
+Arthroscopy is used to diagnose several knee problems, such as a torn meniscus or a misaligned patella (kneecap).
 After the surgery, the surgeon drains the saline from your joint and closes your cuts with stitches.